noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

 - built on the ethereum platform
 - used for exchanging value between different parties based on rules specified in that tokens smart contract
 - represent any fungible (replaceable) tradable good such as coins, loyalty points, gold certificates, IOUs or non fungible goods (unique collectibles) e.g. in-game itmes, etc
+- different exchanges may not support all tokens, based on the requirements of the ERC standard the token implemnets (see elseware in this doc)

 #### token contracts